sudara/deepjargon/README.md

 Although "naming things" is purported to be one of the [2 hard things in computer science](https://martinfowler.com/bliki/TwoHardThings.html), apparently:

-1) It's highly incentivized in academia to brand anything remotely novel (first!) and
+1. It's highly incentivized in academia to brand anything remotely novel (first!) and
-2) In deep learning in particular, there's a literal race to win competitions and stake your branded flag in the ground.
+2. Deep Learning has high profile competitions in which you can stake your branded flag in the ground.
+3. The field is moving fast and furiously, with buy-in from all major tech companies

-This results in a slew of complex, sophisticated sounding pieces of jargon that are often just straightforward modifications to a few basic recipes.
+This results in a slew of complex, sophisticated sounding pieces of jargon that are often fairly straightforward modifications to a few basic recipes.

 Ironically, this can make Deep Learning more difficult to actually... learn.
 You know, as a human.
-Additionally, an community filled with state-of-the-art jargon artificially inflates the gap between the [in and the outgroups](https://en.wikipedia.org/wiki/Ingroups_and_outgroups), making the perceived bar higher to be a part of the cool kids club.
+Additionally, an community filled with state-of-the-art jargon can artificially inflate the gap between the [in and the outgroups](https://en.wikipedia.org/wiki/Ingroups_and_outgroups), raising the perceived bar higher to be a part of the cool kids club.

-But rest assured: This stuff is basically like bread baking.
-It's a straightforward science, sort of.
-But for great results, it's an art that takes a good amount of practice.
+Rest assured: This stuff is basically like bread baking, amirite?
+It's totally a straightforward science, kind of sort of.
+Ok, we can say this for sure: it's an art and a craft that takes a good amount of practice.
 There are a shit-ton of variations of bread from all sorts of countries with all sorts of complicated names.
-Some bread has eggs, other breads have leaveners of different varieties, others have specific seed mixtures on top.
-But all you really need is flour and water.
-You know, matrix multiplications and GPUs....uh...wait, does this analogy not really hold up?
+Some bread has eggs, other breads have leaveners of different varieties, others have specific seed mixtures on top or specific ways they need to be slashed.
+But all you really need at the end of the day is flour and water.
+You know, matrix multiplications and GPUs....uh...wait, does this analogy not actually hold up?
 Shit.
 Good thing this is just some README.
-I'll just rename to DONT_README and we'll be all good.
+I'll just rename to DONT_README.md and we'll be all good.

-Anyway, if you are like me, and determined to jump into the deep end without a PhD advisor in sight to reassure you: enjoy!
-You will be saved years of [grad student descent](#https://deepjargon.com/grad-student-descent) and instead are free to ponder how you can make deep learning work for you and/or run away crying because you've totally had it up to here with terms that end in "Net".
+Anyway, if you are like me, and determined to jump into the deep end without a PhD advisor in sight to hold your hand: enjoy!
+You will be saved years of [grad student descent](https://deepjargon.com/grad-student-descent) and instead are free to ponder how you can make deep learning work for you and/or run away crying because you've totally had it up to here with terms that end in "Net" and you actually need 5 GPUs and a team of 10 to accomplish anything useful whatsoever.

 Please do add corrections as pull requests!